juj/fbcp-ili9341/README.md

 **Update 2017-11-28**: Had a stab at rewriting the application as a kernel module to utilize interrupts.
 While this worked well to reduce CPU usage close to 0%, it had an adverse effect of losing quite a bit of available bandwidth, due to difficulty keeping the SPI FIFO fully running (possibly because of some latency that processing interrupt callbacks might cause).
 Also, SPI interrupts firing at a high rate has a chance of starving other interrupts, and it was observed that audio playback began to stutter.
 Attempting a kernel interrupts rewrite should pay close attention to these aspects.

+###### Not usable on single core Raspberry Pis (Zero, Zero W, Pi 1)
+ - Since one thread is allocated to dedicated communication with the SPI bus, this program is currently not usable on the Pis with only one hardware thread.
+The driver does build and run on those devices, but performance will be really bad.
+If you are able to help with porting the driver to run with DMA transfers enabled, then it may be possible to make it work on single core Pis as well.

 ### Should I Use This?

 As a caveat, this was written mostly in one weekend as a hobby programming activity, so it's not a continuously maintained driver.